yellowmessenger/documentation/docs/platform_concepts/studio/product-catalogue.md

  Choose the csv file from your system and click **Open**.

-## Additional table actions
+## Manage the product catalogue table

-The **Table actions** has options that lets you add new columns, delete table data or the entire table and download the existing table.
+You can add new columns, delete table data or the entire table and download the existing table.

    ![](https://i.imgur.com/WMNla0y.png)